| ROSSMORE BUS |

 turned yet again and Yellow Buses withdrew the routes on 1st April 2006

-- which left us all wondering what next for the Rossmore Bus?
+- which left us all wondering what was next for the Rossmore Bus?
 The

 Yellow Bus operation was the start of the (still continuing) financial